reiarseni/sql-advanced-queries/README.md

 </tbody>
 </table>

-**Example #1 - Listing the First 5 Rows of a Result Set -CTE
+** Example #1 - Listing the First 5 Rows of a Result Set
--Rank
+- CTE
+- Rank

 ```sql
 WITH employee_ranking AS (